yasiryagi/helpdesk/roles/content-creators/README.md

 It is very important that you do not upload illegal or copyrighted content on our testnets.
 Firstly, this will result in a disqualification from payouts.
 It will also result in the takedown of content, potentially slashing of funds, and the deletion of your channel.
 Multiple spam uploads which represent a burden to moderate for the `Content Curators` may also be penalized and result in deductions on payouts due for qualifying content uploads on your content creator profile.

 ## Advanced
-If you want to create multiple channels, or upload multiple videos in one go, you can pass the information in a json file, and use a script to automate the process.
+If you want to create multiple channels, or upload multiple videos in one go, you can pass the information in a JSON file, and use a script to automate the process.

 ### Create Channels
 When you create your first channel: